FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/1_single_cooker_process_chain.md

 ```
 ## Initialize Energy Data

 Finally the energy data must be initialized.
 Therefore, the energy load type must be initialized, which is electricity in this example.
 It can either be addressed to a specific state or to the activity of a stream.
 Here the complete energy is consumed during the cooking state.
 The specific energy demand is provided in the units MJ/t.
-An energy demand of 830.76 MJ/t is assumed it is based on the energy demand of 0.15 kWh/650 gram {cite}`Korzeniowska_Ginter_2019` p.5  The input stream of the corresponding process step must be passed to the energy data to determine the mass that is processed in the state.
+An energy demand of 830.76 MJ/t for the cooking process.
+It is  based on the energy demand of 0.15 kWh/650 gram from Korzeniowska-Ginter et al. {cite}`Korzeniowska_Ginter_2019` p.5.
+The input stream of the corresponding process step must be passed to the energy data to determine the mass that is processed in the state.

 ```
 electricity_load = LoadType(name="Electricity")